 Sarah earned her J.D. from the University of Washington School of Law, where she graduated in the top 5% of her class.
 During law school, Sarah was involved with the Law Women's Caucus and the Street Law clinic.
 She interned with the Unemployment Law Project and in the Yakima County Prosecuting Attorney's Office.
+She earned her B.A. in Economics from Scripps College, graduating summa cum laude.
 After earning her J.D., Sarah clerked for Justice Winfree of the Alaska Supreme Court.